oracle-livelabs/sprints/data-management/sprint-ogg-emp-create-oggadminuser-oemconsole/sprint-ogg-emp-create-oggadminuser-oemconsole.md

-# How do I create OGG admministrator User In OEM Console To Manage OGG Specific Targets?
+# How do I create Oracle GoldenGate admministrator user in Enterprise Manager (OEM) Console to manage Oracle GoldenGate specific targets?
 Duration: 5 minutes

 ## Create Oracle GoldenGate Administrator User (ogg 'admin' user)

+An instance-level user (or GoldenGate Adminstrator User) will have certain privileges assigned based on business requirements.

+To create this Oracle GoldenGate Administrator User and grant privileges:

 1. Ensure that you have discovered Oracle GoldenGate targets in the Oracle GoldenGate Enterprise Manager Plug-in.